Purcellville Canons

 The Cannons

-The Cannons team is comprised of collegiate players from all over the United States recruited specifically through college coaches and major league scouts.
-The Valley Baseball League has been named one of the top in the country by Baseball America.
-With hundreds of player inquiries each season, the Valley Baseball League has just over 300 roster spots for top college baseball players.
-With limited roster opportunities, it is a privilege to play in this league.
+The Cannons roster is comprised of collegiate players from throughout the United States and across the globe recruited specifically through college coaches and major league scouts.
 To be recruited as a potential Cannon’s team member, a recruit must be in good academic standing, and recommended by a college coach or a major league scout.
-This means that our community gets the opportunity to view baseball at the next level, with games being attended by College Scouts and Major League Scouts, as these are the players that will use the Valley Baseball League as their Gateway to the Majors.
+This means that our community gets the opportunity to view baseball at the next level, with games being attended by College Scouts and Major League Scouts, as players use the Valley Baseball League as their Gateway to the Majors.